-While certainly not a real competitor with the PradiPad, the Maison 'd Hermine double holder is the next best performer.
+While certainly not a real competitor with the PradiPad, the Maison d' Hermine double holder is the next best performer.
 This scarf-like model offers pockets on either end for the hands, thus improving dexterity and grip.
-They are easy to get on and they offer plenty of protection for those working with big and heavy cookware.
+They are easy to get on and offer plenty of protection for those working with large and heavy cookware.

 Usually, we do not comment on the durability of products as we do not have data covering the months or years that are needed to make an accurate assessment.
-However, we observed enough shoddy construction and failure during our testing of holders that we decided to create a separate metric for our findings.
+However, we observed enough shoddy construction and failure during our test period that we decided to create a separate metric for our findings.
 Once again, the PratiPad proved to be a boss with its simple but near-indestructible design.
-The All-Clad also made a very strong showing, which is saying a lot because they are much more complicated to manufacture than the PratiPad.
+The All-Clad also made a solid showing, which is saying a lot because they are much more complicated to manufacture than the PratiPad.

-It should be noted that we excluded several products from this review that we tested and found to be too low of quality to warrant a review.
+It should be noted that several products that we tested were found to be too low-quality to warrant a review, so we excluded them.
 With that in mind, you can rest assured that all the remaining products here reviewed are of a decent quality.

 The above article covers the best pot holders for both specific tasks as well as general use.
 We evaluated each model for its insulation, convenience, and construction.
 Collectively, these assessments and tests address every aspect of these products that make for a quality pot holder.
 With the information provided, you have all the details needed to make the right decision on the best holder for your kitchen needs.
 Bon Appétit.

 — Nick Miley